On Projective Representations of Finitely Generated Groups: Criterion for finite dimensional projective representations

-In contrast, the following remark shows that $G = G(m, n, r)$ with $m=0, n>0$ always has an infinite dimensional irreducible representation.
-We note that by Theorem~\ref{thm:homology-infinite-metacyclic} the projective representations of $G$ are the ordinary representations of $G$ for $m=0, n>0$ . \begin{remark} There exists an infinite dimensional ordinary irreducible representation of $G=G(m,n,r)$ with $m=0, n>0$. \end{remark} \begin{proof} In this case, the group $G$ can not be nilpotent as, for any $k>0, ~\gamma_k(G)=\langle a^{(1-r)^{k-1}}\rangle \neq 0$.
-Following the proof of Theorem~\ref{metafindim}, we can check that $G$ can not be abelian by finite, as the element $a$ is of infinite order.
-Hence by Theorem~\ref{thm3}, there exist an infinite dimensional ordinary irreducible representation of $G$. \end{proof}

-{{\bf Acknowldgement:}} The authors thank the referee for asking pertinent questions and making suggestions which improved the exposition of this paper considerably.
-The first named author acknowledges the support received from NBHM grant (0204/52/2019/R$\&$D-II/333).
+{{\bf Acknowldgement:}} The first named author acknowledges NBHM grant (0204/52/2019/R$\&$D-II/333) and IISc Raman post doctoral fellowship (R(IA)/CVR-PDF/2020/2700) for their support.
 The second and third named authors are grateful to the support in the form of SERB MATRICS grant MTR/2018/000501 and MTR/2018/000094 respectively.